As I write this

 not as strong as the flames ignited within me

-to further understand my relationship to this land
+to further understand my relationship with this land

 one that I am trespassing on by virtue of